 In September 2015 the Met Office started a special campaign called ‘Name our Storms’, asking the public to send in their suggestions for names.
 The most popular names put forward by the public are made into a list along with other names suggested by Irelands equivalent of the Met Office, Met Eireann.
 But not all storms are big enough to get names, only the ones expected to cause significant damage and have the potential to cause an amber ‘be prepared’ or red ‘take action’ warning, will be named.
 Has your name made the list?

 The current storm we’re experiencing was named Gareth as it has been given a yellow weather warning, this could easily move to an amber as the storm progresses.
 Structural damage to buildings, trees blowing down, possible power cuts are all expected.
 But the main thing you may have noticed is your draughty windows.
-As a Window company we have thousands of customers each year looking for help with keeping the draughts out of their windows and doors.
+Every year, thousands of customers come to us looking for Storm Window Repair services and assistance in keeping draughts out of their windows and doors.
 We supply A+ energy rated windows as standard, they’re not only energy efficient, they’re also Secured by Design.

 The thermal efficiency of a product is categorised by its U-value, a measure of how much heat is allowed to escape through it.
 A well-insulated building component will have a low U-value.